A Full Guide to The Indian Head Trail in The Adirondacks

 - When you don’t need a permit to do this hike: November-April (according to Alltrails).

-- Create a new reservation (you don’t need to select which spot, it’s already there).
-This permit also gives you access to a few other trails in the area including Indian Head and you can also choose if you wish to do a day hike or overnight hike there.
+- Create a new reservation at least 2 weeks in advance on the AMR site (you don’t need to select the Indian Head trail when you do, it’s already there).
+This permit also gives you access to a few other trails in the area.
+You can also choose if you wish to do a day hike or overnight hike there.

 - Save the permit and show it to the staff when you enter the parking lot to the trail (although they will already have your name on a sheet).